domfarolino/blog/_posts/2016-7-07-Maximum-Subarray-Study.md

 is another common dp pattern differing slightly from keeping a non-decreasing array of subproblem values.

+# $O(1)$ space complexity optimization

-We can further optimize the solution for $O(1)$ space complexity by realizing that to solve the problem for $A[0 \ldots i]$ we **only** need the value existing at $dp[i-1]$ and no previous data.
-This means we can maintain two variables `maxSum` and `currentSum` where `currentSum` acts as the ever-changing $dp[i-1]$ keeping track of the current maximum subarray ending in $i-1$.
+We can further optimize the solution for $O(1)$ space complexity by realizing that to solve the problem for $A[0 \ldots i]$ we **only** need the value of the last subproblem and no data prior to it.
+This should tell us we can replace the array of subproblems with two variables `maxSum` and `currentSum` where `currentSum` acts as the ever-changing $dp[i-1]$ keeping track of the current maximum subarray ending in $i-1$.
 Every iteration we then update `currentSum` when we evaluate $A[i]$.
 We then update `maxSum` to be the larger of the two variables.
 Once we have the maximum value saved, we then send `currentSum` back to the trenches.
 By the end of the array the `currentSum` could very well be the smallest its ever been, but as long `maxSum` has captured the value of `currentSum` at its highest value that's all we need to return.
 The C++ code for this problem is as follows:

 ```cpp
 /**